asrafulashiq/my-academic-site/content/authors/admin/_index.md

   url: https://www.rpi.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Broadly, I am interested in computer vision and deep learning.
-I develop neural network models for unsupervised, semi-supervised, weakly-supervised, and few-shot learning.
+I develop deep learning models for unsupervised, semi-supervised, weakly-supervised, and few-shot learning.
 I have also worked on action detection and object tracking.

 # Interests to show in About widget
 interests: